This guide is currently considered out of date. Please visit the KQM discord for any Amber-related questions!

 |Diona||Offers the slowest Cryo aura rate, but can provide multiple buffs and healing.
 Combining Diona with another Cryo character is a very solid foundation.|

 |Ganyu||Offers a huge area of slow Cryo aura application as well as another taunt.|

 The other 2 slots can be anything you want, they are flex slots.

 Figure 5.
 Melt Amber team set-up.

 Below are a few sample team compositions.
 By no means these are set in stone, so change things to suit your own tastes.
 As long as cryo is applied steadily off-screen, anything goes.

-- Amber — Rosaria — Diona — Sucrose
+- Amber — Rosaria — Diona — Bennett

-- Amber — Ganyu — Mona — Bennett
+- Amber — Ganyu — Kazuha — Bennett

 Building a team for [Phys] Amber is as straightforward as it gets.
 Cram as many characters doing off-screen damage as you physically can.
 [Phys] Amber doesn’t care about aura application, neither does she care about enemies flying around from Overload explosions and the like.
 As long as it deals damage, anything goes.

 Ideally, you’d want to have superconduct going off behind the scenes, to shred physical resistance and increase Amber’s damage this way, but it is not absolutely mandatory.
 Slamming more characters that deal a lot of damage in a team might be superior.

 - Amber — Beidou — Fischl — Diona